- We strive to provide complete care for our patients. Learn more about all the services we provide.

 For vaccines to be effective in puppies they need to be given at the appropriate times – ideally puppies will receive vaccines at 7 or 8 weeks of age, 11 to 12 weeks, and 14 to 16 weeks of age.
 A single vaccination generally does not help the puppy develop a long lasting immunity to the diseases it is being vaccinated for (with the exception of the Rabies vaccine, which is given once at or after 16 weeks of age, then boostered a year later).
 Puppies are started on their vaccines at 7 or 8 weeks of age because prior to that time they are protected from disease by receiving antibodies from their mother through her milk.
 The protection this provides is effective, but only lasts a short while.
 The goal of vaccinating a puppy on the aforementioned schedule is to help it develop its own long-lasting antibodies.
 Vaccines given too early are negated by the presence of the mother’s antibodies.
 We recommend that you do not take your dog out on walks or to any uncontrolled environment until he or she has had the entire series of puppy vaccines, as puppies are still susceptible to contracting these diseases until they have completed the vaccination series (especially Parvovirus, which they contract from fecal material of infected dogs).

-The puppy series of vaccines include vaccinations for Parvovirus, Distemper, Adenovirus Type II, Parainfluenza, and Bordetella, as well as Leptospirosis, with a Rabies vaccine given with the last set of puppy vaccines.
+The puppy series of vaccines include vaccinations for Parvovirus, Distemper, Adenovirus Type II, Parainfluenza, Bordetella, and Canine Influenza, as well as Leptospirosis, with a Rabies vaccine given with the last set of puppy vaccines.
 All vaccines are not equal, and it makes a difference what type of vaccine is used on your puppy.
 We use what we feel is the best vaccine available for your puppy, and do not recommend you purchase vaccines at feed stores or from catalogs.

 After the initial puppy series of vaccines your dog will be on a yearly vaccination schedule to help maintain the immunity you’ve worked to develop in your dog.